 The Egyptian social system is patriarchal, meaning that men hold most power and authority.
-While women increasingly take advantage of educational and professional opportunities, legal and institutional discrimination plus certain cultural norms limit maintaining the household budget, typically retaining those responsibilities even if they work outside the home.
+While women increasingly take advantage of educational and professional opportunities, legal and institutional discrimination plus certain cultural norms limit women's full participation in society.
+In a 2023 study, Egypt ranked 134 out of 146 countries in gender equality.